About the Team

 Anna has a lot of experience of working with anxiety, depression, attachment disorder, self-harm, eating disorders, social anxiety, trauma and abuse.

-Her background is in Education where she worked as a Learning Support Assistant for many years supporting primary aged children with their learning and emotional needs.
+Her background is in education, where she worked as a Learning Support Assistant for many years supporting primary aged children with their learning and emotional needs.

 Rachel has worked psychodynamically with children and adolescents for a number of years, both privately and in schools.

 She qualified with distinction in a Master’s degree in this field of therapeutic work in 2018.
 Rachel has also successfully achieved further qualifications in working with young people who struggle with a wide range of mental health issues.